-In practice, ABS are not offered to the public or retail clients (as defined under Directive 2014/65/ EU of the European Parliament and of the Council of 15 May 2014 on markets in financial instruments and amending Directive 2002/92/EC and Directive 2011/61/EU (recast) (MIFID II)), but only to qualified investors (as defined in Regulation (EU) 2017/1129 of the European Parliament and of the Council of 14 June 2017 on the prospectus to be published when securities are offered to the public or admitted to trading on a regulated market, and repealing Directive 2003/71/EC - the Prospectus Regulation).
+In practice, ABS are not offered to the public or retail clients (as defined under Directive 2014/65/EU of the European Parliament and of the Council of 15 May 2014 on markets in financial instruments and amending Directive 2002/92/EC and Directive 2011/61/EU (recast) (MIFID II)), but only to qualified investors (as defined in Regulation (EU) 2017/1129 of the European Parliament and of the Council of 14 June 2017 on the prospectus to be published when securities are offered to the public or admitted to trading on a regulated market, and repealing Directive 2003/71/EC - the "Prospectus Regulation").
 Therefore, no key information document pursuant to Regulation (EU) No 1286/2014 of the European Parliament and of the Council of 26 November 2014 on key information documents for packaged retail and insurance-based investment products (PRIIPs) is required.

 Public German ABS issuances are mostly structured as "wholesale transactions" - ie, with a denomination of at least EUR100,000 and listed on the regulated market of Luxembourg or the Irish Stock Exchange.
-Such listing prospectus needs to comply with the requirements of the Prospectus Regulation for "wholesale" transactions.
+Such listing prospectus needs to comply with the requirements of the Prospectus Regulation for "wholesale transactions".

-ABS that are intended to be placed with institutional investors (as defined in the SR) - eg, credit institutes, insurance enterprises, reinsurers, alternative investment fund managers (AIFMs) or undertakings for the collective investment in transferable securities (UCITs) - need to comply with the transparency requirements of Article 7 of the SR.
+ABS that are intended to be placed with institutional investors (as defined in the SR) - eg, credit institutes, insurance enterprises, reinsurers, alternative investment fund managers (AIFMs) or undertakings for collective investment in transferable securities (UCITs), need to comply with the transparency requirements of Article 7 of the SR.

-In order to achieve a uniform and clear implementation of the SR, the SR requires the European Securities and Markets Authority (ESMA) and European Banking Authority (EBA) to issue numerous RTS and ITS (Regulatory and Implementing Technical Standards) as well as Guidelines.
-In particular, the extensive STS (simple, transparent and standardised) criteria need to be specified in terms of how they are to be interpreted and how compliance with the STS criteria can be demonstrated and, if necessary, verified by an independent third-party verifier.
+In order to achieve a uniform and clear implementation of the SR, the SR requires the European Securities and Markets Authority (ESMA) and EBA to issue numerous RTS and ITS as well as Guidelines.
+In particular, the extensive STS criteria need to be specified in terms of how they are to be interpreted and how compliance with the STS criteria can be demonstrated and, if necessary, verified by an independent third-party verifier.